Researcher wearing gloves inserting dropper in tube

 • The TiGeR program will prepare its students for successful careers as computational experts in genomics research.

-• The program will provide intensive in-person, hands-on exposure to genomics datasets and bioinformatics tool sets, as well as mentored research experiences.
+• The program will provide intensive, in-person, hands-on exposure to genomic datasets and bioinformatics toolsets, as well as mentored research experiences.

-• The TiGeR program will provide financial assistance to cover your tuition, educational research-related expenses, health insurance, travel expenses, conferences, and stipends.
+• The TiGeR program will provide financial assistance to cover tuition, educational research-related expenses, health insurance, travel expenses, conference costs, and stipends.

-• A master’s degree in biological data science with a focus in genomics/bioinformatics will enhance your earning power and marketability with employers and/or enhance your success if you choose to continue your studies in a Ph.D. program
+• A master’s degree in biological data science with a focus on genomics/bioinformatics will enhance your earning power and marketability with employers and/or enhance your success if you choose to continue your studies in a Ph.D. program.

 Deadlines